Impacts of tourism in Kodagu district

-Economic Impacts
+Economic impacts

-Positive Economic Impacts
+Positive economic impacts

 Tourism emerged as another service for economic growth alongside agriculture.
 It has generated employment opportunities.
 Job scarcities are apparent since some locals in Kodagu do not have the means to receive an education but tourism can allow for locals from any economic background to gain an income.
 Tourism and tourism-related businesses are primary sources of income for some Kodagu residents.
 Homestays provide a source of income for host families since it does not require a lot of investment.
 The ecotourism industry has opened many income opportunities.
 Tourism has allowed for the generation of foreign exchange earnings.
 Tourists are giving small businesses by buying local souvenirs and crafts.

-Negative Economic Impact
+Negative economic impact

 60-70% of local businesses provide employ non-local people while also purchasing goods and products from non-local farms and shops.
 Tourism income from resorts and lodges are invested in non-local people and companies.
 Increased tourism impacts the price of basic necessities and services which affect the local economy.
 Tourism employment and income is seasonal.
 Homestays must be registered under the Coorg Home Stays Association (CHSA) to be legal.
 Undocumented homestays are then charging cheaper rates to tourists and competing with registered homestays, thus reducing the amount of tourists in legal homestays.

-Environmental Impacts
+Environmental impacts

-Positive Environmental Impacts
+Positive environmental impacts

 Tourism brings financial support to the conservation of their natural resources.
 Both ecotourism and homestays can help promote conservation awareness among tourists, authorities, and local communities.
 Activities that include the natural environment are enjoyed by tourists.
-Karnataka tourism has been promoting the concept of Jungle Lodges and Resorts since it has been effective in protecting biodiversity.
-It allows for the tourists to interact with the nature in the district and educates them on the need of maintaining the environment.
+Karnataka tourism has been promoting the concept of jungle lodges and resorts since it has been effective in protecting biodiversity.
+It allows tourists to interact with nature in the district and educates them on the need of maintaining the environment.

 The Centre for Environment Education (CEE) developed an Ecofriendly Reuse and Recycling Unit (ERU) located in Kodagu which promotes the production of various products made from discarded paper and plastic from commercial sectors.

-Negative Environmental Impacts
+Negative environmental impacts

 Increased tourist development and traffic impact the natural environment.
 Biodiversity in national parks face impacts from tourism.
 There is a reduction of forest cover from tourism infrastructure.
 Emissions from deforestation and the loss of carbon sinks contribute to climate change.
 Adverse environmental impacts of tourism include: pollution, soil erosion, degradation of biodiversity, and over-exploitation of natural resources.
 Embankments and waste bins in touristic sites are overflowing with waste such as plastics and aluminum cans.
 Water pollution can also be caused by tourism through the disposal of plastic waste and coins in bodies of water.
 Contamination of water, air, and soil is correlated to the subsequent decrease in local health within the Kodagu District.
 Due to the lack of planning, infrastructure, and lack of awareness, locals and tourists end up disposing of waste improperly, not only by dumping into water resources but also by burning them which could cause air pollution correlated to many other health risks.
 Tourism activities contaminate the water quality and aquatic biodiversity in the Kaveri River.